 Pair the Pepper Crusted Beef Tenderloin with a wedge salad for a complete meal!

 Pepper Crusted Beef Tenderloin

-- 1 ½ pound piece of beef tenderloin, trimmed of fat
+- 1½ pounds beef tenderloin, trimmed of fat

 - 1 tablespoon black pepper, freshly ground and coarse